 The sum of all the parts

 Out of the box, the Taurus TX22 left me unimpressed.
 That’s the truth.
-With the addition of these TandemKross Taurus TX22 accessories, the TX22 is completely transformed.
+However, with the addition of these TandemKross Taurus TX22 accessories, the TX22 is completely transformed.
 Gone is the mushy, heavy trigger.
 In its place is a lighter, crisper trigger with a short reset.
-All the better to zip through the higher capacity magazines while ringing steel with authority.
-And when the mag runs dry, hit the release with your thumb and swap for another.
-The halo makes charging easier too.
-I’d say it’s useful for clearing jams, but I haven’t had any with my pistol.
-That will probably change once I swap the Steam Demon for my suppressor.
+As a result, it’s much easier to zip through the higher capacity magazines while ringing steel.

-This was a pistol that I overlooked for some time.
-Since it’s been upgraded, I enjoy shooting it, and it seems to be pretty capable.
-We haven’t had any friendly competitions yet, but with me and two friends all having very similar pistols, I expect that will happen soon enough.
-If you don’t want to do the full kit, I highly recommend the trigger and spring.
-Some quick math tells me that a new Taurus TX22 with this kit added is still less than a stock Mark IV or Buck Mark.
+If you don’t want to go “full kit,” I highly recommend the trigger and spring first.
+Some quick math tells me that a new Taurus TX22 with these upgrades is still less than a stock Mark IV or Buck Mark.
 So I’m starting to see the appeal.
-We’ll just need to see how it holds up long term.
+Next, we’ll see how it holds up long term.

 Acknowledgments

 As always, I’d like to thank TandemKross for their continued support.
-They’ve been really great about providing products for our testing and evaluation.
+They’ve been great about providing products for testing and evaluation.
 If you want to customize your Taurus TX22, you can find all the parts shown above on the TandemKross Taurus TX22 pages.

-If you’re running a Taurus TX22 FRT (forced?reset trigger), or thinking about building one, all of these TandemKross upgrades have been tested and run reliably with that setup.
+If you’re running a Taurus TX22 FRT (forced reset trigger), or thinking about building one, all of these TandemKross upgrades have been tested and run reliably with that setup.
 Let me know what TX22 FRT configuration you’re running and which upgrades have worked best for you.

 User Experiences & FAQs